 2.30pm: You’ve got somewhere else to be, but suddenly you remember!
 You were keen to hit up the Careers Service at the Student Services Building to beautify your resume and brush-up on interviewing skills.
 Not to worry!
 The Careers Express service is open from 9am-4:30pm Monday to Friday for quick, 10-minute drop-in consultations – perfect for fitting one in while dashing somewhere else.

 3.02pm: Made it!
 Your Peer Mentor mentioned a Study Skills seminar happening at the Auchmuty Library at 3pm.
-You sit down just in time for a Learning Development team member to walk you through some valuable essay writing and time management techniques.
+You sit down just in time for a Learning Support team member to walk you through some valuable essay writing and time management techniques.

 5.30pm: Headphones in, you walk back to your Hunter-side student accommodation.
 Big green canopies overhead, dappled afternoon sunshine, grass underfoot – it’s been a good day.